 Mass Spectrometry 1968-1976

 Mass spectrometry represents a suite of techniques useful across the entire spectrum of chemical sciences.
-Originally part of the effort studying isotope effects, studies in mass spectrometry in the Chemistry Department during this period covered several areas: ion-molecule reactions, with an emphasis on energy transfer during ion-molecule reactions, volatilization of large molecules accompanied by gentle ionization techniques, and development of novel mass spectrometric tools, especially those involving mass spectrometry of large biochemical molecules.
+Originally part of the effort studying isotope effects, studies in mass spectrometry in the Chemistry Division during this period covered several areas: ion-molecule reactions, with an emphasis on energy transfer during ion-molecule reactions, volatilization of large molecules accompanied by gentle ionization techniques, and development of novel mass spectrometric tools, especially those involving mass spectrometry of large biochemical molecules.
 Because of the importance of learning structural information about large, fragile biomolecules, the latter two topics are closely related.

 Whether the ions to be analyzed in a mass spectrometer are created by electron impact, photoionization, or by chemical reaction, reactions between molecular ions and neutral molecules can modify the result.
 Therefore, it is important to understand the mechanisms of ion-molecule reactions in order to interpret mass spectra correctly.

 When atomic and molecular ions impact neutral molecules, excited product ions can be generated which have sufficient internal energy to decompose.
 Generally, several competing chemical and energy-transfer decomposition channels are available to the excited ions, and analysis of the resulting products under varying conditions reveals information about ion-molecule reaction mechanisms.